 Achieving Best Evidence in Criminal Proceedings - Interviewing vulnerable and intimidated adult victims and witnesses

-Anecdotal evidence supports the claim that too often some victims of crimes are not being regarded as potentially competent witnesses.
-Often they are very credible.
-They just need the application of “special measures” to enhance the quality of what they are saying.
+Anecdotal evidence indicates that too often some victims of crimes are not regarded as potentially competent witnesses.
+They are often very credible but they just need the application of “special measures” to enhance the quality of what they are saying.
 Recent application of these special measures is giving many previously unsupported victims a new access to justice.
-This course will significantly enhance your knowledge, understanding and practical skills in this high-risk area of adult safeguarding.

 By the end of this module the attending participants will be able to, amongst other learning outcomes:

 The above list is not a definitive catalogue of learning outcomes that will be achieved during this five-day learning event, merely a sample of the depth and nature of the attendees’ development thresholds.
 Many of the learning outcomes start with “Demonstrate the ability to …”.
 This is because this is a very practical and interactive course where the learners will be working with experienced practitioners as their trainers in simulated interview exercises.
 Delegates will also work with professional role players who bring a vast amount of experience in this area of work.
 Feedback from the role-players is often said to be one of the most valuable elements of the course.